On Downlink Capacity of Cellular Data Networks with WLAN/WPAN Relays

-We consider the downlink of a cellular network supporting data traffic in which each user is equipped with the same type of IEEE 802.11-like WLAN or WPAN interface used to relay packets to further users.
-We are interested in the design guidelines for such networks and how much capacity improvements the additional relay layer can bring.
-A first objective is to provide a scheduling/relay strategy that maximizes the network capacity.
-Using theoretical analysis, numerical evaluation, and simulations, we find that when the number of active users is large, the capacity-achieving strategy divides the cell into two areas: one closer to the base station where the relay layer is always saturated and some nodes receive traffic through both direct and relay links, and the farther one where the relay is never saturated and the direct traffic is almost nonexistent.
-We also show that it is approximately optimal to use fixed relay link lengths, and we derive this length.
-We show that the obtained capacity is independent of the cell size (unlike in traditional cellular networks).
-Based on our findings, we propose simple decentralized routing and scheduling protocols.
-We show that in a fully saturated network our optimized protocol substantially improves performance over the protocols that use naive relay-only or direct-only policies.
+We consider the downlink of a cellular network supporting data traffic.
+In addition to the direct traffic from the base-station, each user is equipped with the same type of 802.11-like WLAN or WPAN interface that is used to relay packets to further users and hence to improve the performance of the overall network.
+We are interested in analyzing what are the design guidelines for such networks and how much capacity improvements can the additional relay layer bring, in comparison to cellular networks.
+We consider a realistic dynamic setting where users randomly initiate downloads and leave the system upon transfer completion.
+A first objective is to provide a scheduling/relay strategy that maximizes the network capacity, which is the traffic in bit/s/cell that the network can support.
+We find that, regardless of the spatial traffic distribution, when the cell approaches saturation (the number of active users is large), the capacity-achieving strategy divides the cell into two areas: one closer to the base-station where the relay layer is always saturated and some nodes receive traffic through both direct and relay links, and the further one where the relay is never saturated and the direct traffic does not exist.
+We further give a simple algorithm to calculate the cell capacity.
+The obtained capacity is shown to be independent of the cell size (unlike in traditional cellular networks), and it is 20% -60% higher than already proposed relay architectures.

 Place, publisher, year, edition, pages